US, China agree to cooperate on climate crisis with urgency - WTMJ

 Associated Press

-The agreement was reached by U.S. special envoy for climate John Kerry and his Chinese counterpart Xie Zhenhu during two days of talks in Shanghai last week, the State Department said in a statement Saturday.

-“The United States and China are committed to cooperating with each other and with other countries to tackle the climate crisis, which must be addressed with the seriousness and urgency that it demands,” the joint statement said.

-China and the United States are the world’s top carbon polluters, pumping out nearly half of the fossil fuel fumes that are warming the planet’s atmosphere.
+China is the world’s biggest carbon emitter, followed by the United States.
+The two countries pump out nearly half of the fossil fuel fumes that are warming the planet’s atmosphere.
 Their cooperation is key to a success of global efforts to curb climate change, but frayed ties over human rights, trade and China’s territorial claims to Taiwan and the South China Sea have been threatening to undermine such efforts.

-Kerry’s Shanghai trip marked the highest-level travel to China by a U.S. official since Biden took office in January.
-From Shaghai, the former secretary of state flew to South Korea for talks.
+Meeting with reporters in Seoul on Sunday, Kerry said the language in the statement is “strong” and that the two countries agreed on “critical elements on where we have to go.”
+But the former secretary of state said, “I learned in diplomacy that you don’t put your back on the words, you put on actions.
+We all need to see what happens.”

+Noting that China is the world’s biggest coal user, Kerry said he and Chinese officials had a lot of discussions on how to accelerate a global energy transition.
+“I have never shied away from expressing our views shared by many, many people that it is imperative to reduce coal, everywhere,” he said.

 Biden has invited 40 world leaders, including Chinese President Xi Jinping, to the April 22-23 summit.
 The U.S. and other countries are expected to announce more ambitious national targets for cutting carbon emissions ahead of or at the meeting, along with pledging financial help for climate efforts by less wealthy nations.